Silicon, the silent engine driving biotech roadmaps

 This allows biotech companies to benefit not only from prototyping and low-volume manufacturing but also from a seamless transition to large-scale commercial production at foundries through process technology transfer.

 Imec is widely recognized as a leading force in semiconductor R&D, collaborating with major industry players in large-scale ‘core CMOS’ research programs.
-Beyond this, imec has also developed several mature specialty technology platforms, offering fully established process flows, validated design kits, and streamlined paths to manufacturing for advanced technologies not directly accessible in large commercial foundries.
+Beyond this, imec – through its IC-Link division – has also set up a toolbox of platforms and services to enable custom chips on commercial-grade silicon, hereby connecting research to commercial products.

 - Integrated photonics: SOI-based wafer-scale integrated silicon photonics platform (iSiPP) and ultra-low-loss silicon nitride (ULLSiN), available on both 200mm and 300mm wafers.
 The platform includes a broad range of components such as waveguides, edge couplers, gratings modulators and detectors.
 The SiN variant is particularly suited for biotech and life sciences, supporting applications in visible-wavelength photonics.

-- 3D & heterogeneous integration: offers through-silicon vias (TSVs), hybrid bonding, flip-chip, heterogeneous integration via micro-transfer printing, and wafer reconstruction, enabling highly compact and efficient semiconductor designs.
+- 3D integration services offering through-silicon vias (TSVs), hybrid bonding, flip-chip, heterogeneous integration via micro-transfer printing, and wafer reconstruction, enabling highly compact and efficient semiconductor designs.

 - Post-processing of CMOS wafers: mirrors, band pass and lenses on imagers, active apertures on CMOS, low-temperature SiN photonics, nano-scale electrode material for biology applications